Zardinality/TF_Deformable_Net/README.md

 - [ ] R-FCN

-     ​

 ## Requirements: software

-Python 3 (Insufficient compatibility guaranteed for Python 2, though TFFRCNN is built on python 2, I use [ilovin's refactored version](https://github.com/ilovin/TFFRCNN_Python3) as base, and add some `__future__` imports, so any report on compatibility issues welcomed)
+Python 3 (Insufficient compatibility guaranteed for Python 2, though TFFRCNN is built on python 2, I use [ilovin's refactored version](https://github.com/ilovin/TFFRCNN_Python3) as base and add some `__future__` imports, so any report on compatibility issues welcomed)

-Tensorflow(1.0+) (Build from source recommended, or else you might need to check `./lib/cuda_config.h ` to fill in some options.)
+Tensorflow==1.4 (Build from source recommended, or else you might need to check `./lib/cuda_config.h ` to fill in some options.)

 matplotlib